newparadigma/about/README.md

-## PHP, Laravel, JavaScript, MySQL, MongoDB, Redis, Docker, Redstone
+## PHP, Python, Laravel, Symfony, JavaScript, Docker, Redstone
-## Swift, SwiftUI - learning in progress.
+## MySQL, PostgreSQL, MongoDB, Redis, Elasticsearch, ClickHouse
+## RabbitMQ, Apache Kafka

 ## About.
 * My first program was a minigame in Minecraft.
 * Was a linux user about 10 years.
-(RN macOS user O_o)
+RN macOS user 🍎
 * My hobby is radio electronics.